Tell us more about Parks Week!

 How did we celebrate our parks?

-Parks Week is all about highlighting and celebrating the important role parks play – for people, communities, and the natural environment, encouraging greater use of parks, celebrating the contribution that volunteers make to parks and promoting healthy parks and healthy people message.
+Parks Week was all about highlighting and celebrating the important role parks play – for people, communities, and the natural environment, encouraging greater use of parks, celebrating the contribution that volunteers make to parks and promoting healthy parks and healthy people message.

-Each day during Parks Week we will be profiling one of our great parks – some you may have been to and some are hidden gems!
+Each day during Parks Week we be profiled and heldevents at one of our great parks – some you may have been to and some are hidden gems!